 Regulating Online Courses

 Ofqual (the Office of Qualifications and Examinations Regulation) regulates all awarding organisations regardless of how the learning is delivered.
-This ensures the student is protected and it is fair in terms of the course material and any exams or course work.
+This ensures the student is protected.

 If you are studying a dental course, then the course needs to be recognised by the General Dental Council (GDC).
-If it isn’t then you’re unlikely to be able to practice with the qualification you have earned.
+If it isn’t then you’re unlikely to be able to practice with the qualification you earn.

 Qualifications awarded by the National Examining Board for Dental Nurses (NEBDN) are held in particularly high regard by the profession.
 So, factor this into your decision-making process when choosing a course.